-The term 'Securities and Exchange Commission (SEC)' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Securities and Exchange Commission (SEC)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The SEC is the acronym for the Securities and Exchange Commission.
 This Federal government agency actually governs the buying and selling of stock securities and other types of related investments.
 The SEC also works to safe guard investors against impropriety and fraud.
 They encourage the development of the market with the end goal of keeping America in the first place as the world’s leading economic giant.

 The Securities and Exchange Commission came into existence in 1934.
 The stock market crash in 1929 prompted a tremendous regulatory response where the national government observed that it had to oversee and monitor investments within the U.S. The SEC is headquartered today in Washington D.C.
 Its staff is comprised of five commissioners who are appointed, as well as the personnel working in eleven different regional offices throughout the country.
 They work together to create, amend, and enforce the laws that regulate investments in the country.

 The SEC has various critical missions.
 Among the most significant one is their role in ensuring that the markets are transparent.
 To do this, they significantly regulate securities trading within the U.S. Companies are required to turn in a variety of legal financial documents during the year so that investors may obtain a true picture of the total financial health of the firm in question.